near/NEPs/specs/Economics/README.md

 | Name | Value |
 | - | - |
 | `epochFee[t]` | `sum([(1 - DEVELOPER_PCT_PER_YEAR) * txFee[i]])`, where [i] represents any considered block within the epoch[t] |

+Note: all calculations are done in Rational numbers first with final result converted into integer with rounding down.

 Total reward every epoch `t` is equal to:
 ```python